Feature-Based Software Design Pattern Detection: Results and Evaluations

 \textit{FeatureMaps:} \cite{Thaller:2019} apply feature-maps as an input to random forest and convolutional neural networks~\citep{Lecun:1998} to determine whether a given set of classes implement a particular pattern role.
 Their features are high-level conceptual classes such as micro-structures.
-We compare our DPD$_F$ classifier's results with their RF classifier.
-Though they have only identified \textit{Decorator} and \textit{Singleton} patterns, we replicate their study with all patterns labelled in the benchmark corpus - creating feature maps for all patterns in the benchmark corpus.
-As shown in Table~\ref{tab:comp} our DPD$_F$ classifier outperforms the RF classifier in FeatureMaps in terms of Precision with approximately 30\% improvement on benchmark corpus and approximately 22\% on DPD$_F$ corpus.
+As DPD$_F$ classifier's base estimator is Random Forest (RF), we only replicated and compared results with their Random Forest classifier.
+Though they have only identified \textit{Decorator} and \textit{Singleton} patterns, we replicate their study with all patterns labelled in the benchmark corpus i.e. creating feature maps for all patterns in the benchmark corpus.
+As shown in Table~\ref{tab:comp} our DPD$_F$ classifier outperforms the RF classifier in FeatureMaps in terms of Precision and Recall with approximately 30\% improvements on benchmark corpus.
+With the DPD$_F$ corpus our study prevailed over theirs with approximately 30\% improvement in terms of Precision and 26\% in terms of Recall respectively.

 \textit{MARPLE-DPD:} In this study,~\citep{Fontana:2011} have applied basic elements and metrics to mechanically extract design patterns from the source code and further extended it in~\citep{Zanoni:2015}.
-These approaches use different classifiers for the identification of design patterns, thus, we replicate their study only with RF classifier and compare results with DPD$_F$ classifier.
+These approaches use different classifiers for the identification of design patterns, thus, we replicate their study only with the RF classifier and compare results with our DPD$_F$ classifier.
 We calculate the true and false positives for each pattern and calculate the weighted Precision and Recall for both classifiers.
-Results in Table~\ref{tab:comp} show that overall, our approach works far better than MARPLE-DPD in terms of Precision, Recall and F1-Score on both corpora.
+Results in Table~\ref{tab:comp} show that overall, our approach works far better than MARPLE-DPD with approximately 10\% improvements in terms of Precision on benchmark corpus and 15\% on DPD$_F$ corpus respectively.